slape/ansiberry/README.md

 - Configure Ansible to read the correct inventory file
 - Kick-off Ansible Provisioning
 - Provisioning will end with changing the hostname to match the service installed and reboot if needed.
+    - Provisioning can include system hardening and password changes.
 - The only manual interaction should be accepting the key and authenticating with the pi during the `ssh-copy-id` command.
+    - If you figure out how to automate this part, make a pull request?

 ### Requirements